zkmkarlsruhe/lidar/lidarconfig/README.md

 See [CONFIG](doc/CONFIG.md) for details.

-This file is also copied to the client nodes, which use the server adress for registering.
-You have to set the `server` adress on which the admin server runs before copying.
+This file is also copied to the client nodes, which use the server address for registering.
+You have to set the `server` address on which the admin server runs before copying.

 ## Observers